 Mints, cordial, ice cream, tea, chewing gum, comfort foods.
-Soothing through taste may not always be appropriate
+Soothing through taste may not always be appropriate 'We also did progressive relaxation.
+Tighten your muscles, hold to 5, release.
+Also while doing this we inhale through the nose and out through the mouth"

-Burn relaxing oils, scented candle, fresh flowers, soaps, rain, cinnamon perfume, rain "She enjoyed using henna cones as she had to focus and also be still for a period of time whilst it dried" "After a meal there was not only distress but also discomfort.
-A wheat bag helped to comfort her, she hugged the warmth of the bag and it eased how uncomfortable she felt after eating" KEEPING DISTRESS DOWN: DISTRACTION Activities Colouring, knitting, cleaning, TV, YouTube, movies, conversation, crafts, lego, organising things, colouring, walking/light exercise (if medically cleared to do so) Opposite Emotions •Something that triggers a different emotion: Funny YouTube clips, comedys ketch, Sit-com, jokes Thoughts Something that uses our brain: Puzzles, sudoko, homework, board games, counting anything, audi obooks, podcasts Sensations Strong physical sensations will overcome strong emotional sensations: Ice cube, cold drinks, hot drinks, stress ball, rubber band around wrist, "Wreck-it journal," pluck hairs Not all of these skills will work for everyone, and strategies that work one day may not work the next.
-It is recommended that families have a handful of different strategies available.
-See: https://dialecticalbehaviortherapy.com/distress-tolerance/distracting-activities/ Adapted from Marsha M. Linehan's (2014) DBT Skills Training Manual Keeping the brain and body busy can stop distress escalating Activities that engage different parts of the brain and hands are particularly helpful.
-"We played UNO when we went out for dinner, it may have looked strange but it we managed to eat out.
-When my daughter recovered my son said he missed UNO whilst out together" "She watched ALOT of TV, it kept her still and rested.
-Sometimes we would get her doing an activity such as colouring in mandalas"
+Keeping Distress Down Activities Colouring, knitting, cleaning, TV, YouTube, movies, conversation, crafts, lego, organising things, colouring, walking/light exercise (if medically cleared to do so) Opposite Emotions Something that triggers a different emotion: Funny YouTube clips, comedy sketch, Sit-com, jokes Thoughts ·Something that uses our brain: Puzzles, sudoko, homework, board games, counting anything, audiobooks, podcasts Sensations Strong physical sensations will overcome strong emotional sensations: Ice cube, cold drinks, hot drinks, stress ball, rubber band around wrist, "Wreck-it journal," pluck hairs Keeping the brain Activities that engage different and hands are that work one day may not work the next.
+It is recommended that See: https://dialecticalbehaviortherapy.com/distresstolerance/distracting-activities/ "We watched A LOT of TV, it kept our young person still and rested.
+Sometimes we would get them doing an activity such as colouring in mandalas" "We played UNO when we went out for dinner, it may have looked strange but we managed to eat out.
+When my daughter recovered my son said he missed UNO whilst out together"